jknight/DotNet.Config/README.md

 ## Why?

 .NET already has a [configuration system](https://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager.aspx), so what's the point of this?

-This library makes life easier and fills some gaps:
+This library makes your code cleaner, your life easier, and fills some gaps:
 * No Xml configuration.
 Xml baffles non-technical users who struggle to find which settings need to be updated.
 In addition, settings in Xml need to be HTML encoded.
 Have a setting with >, <, & in them?
 Someone is guaranteed to botch it.
 Have a long multi-line string setting?
 No fun with web/app.config.
 * Working with System.Configuration is tedious and verbose.
 DotNet.Config, but contrast, is nearly invisible and automatically applies all your settings.